rollup/plugins/packages/babel/README.md

 Type: `String | RegExp | Array[...String|RegExp]`<br>

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
-When relaying on Babel configuration files you can only exclude additional files with this option, you cannot override what you have configured for Babel itself.
+When relying on Babel configuration files you can only exclude additional files with this option, you cannot override what you have configured for Babel itself.

 ### `include`